brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 1. A map of Singapore with all the hawker centres indicated as points.
 Each point should have 1 of 3 colours to indicate its status (open, closing within a month or closed).
 1. Two separate tables that show a list of hawker centres that are currently closed and the upcoming closures.

+The dashboard is built using the same template as that by Benedict Soh.
+Full credits to him for building the dashboard, I am simply adapting the codes to his.
+The dashboard and map are built using `dash` and `folium` respectively.

 ## Data API call
 In the original tds post, the author was using static data to plot the visualization.
 I, however, did not use a static data.
 Rather, I used the data API to fetch the latest data.
 Of course, this again is a challenge for me because how do I do it?
 I search through tds again and found this [post](https://towardsdatascience.com/exploring-data-gov-sg-api-725e344048dc) by Tony Ng, who did a brief introduction and mimicking what was done, I managed to get the script to use the API instead.
 The following command was used to call the data using `requests`:
 {% raw %}